gdurante2019/graph-workout-streamlit/README.md

 # Code for producing cycling workout summary graph
 This repo houses code for a function that takes in a .fit file and returns a graph with a similar color scheme to Zwift workout summary graphs.

-_Note:_  these graphs are created from .fit files, not by Zwift, and no Zwift branding is implied or endorsed.
+_Note:_  these graphs are created from .fit files, not by Zwift, and no Zwift branding is implied or endorsed by Zwift.

 *Newsflash!*  The code has been deployed to Streamlit as of June 21, 2022. 🧑‍💻 🥳 🎉   The app can be accessed at https://gdurante2019-graph-workout-str-graph-from-fitfile-062222-5a5ikb.streamlitapp.com/.